sebastienroy/shutter_speed_tester/README.md

 ## Test bench

-In order to get the better precision and reproducibility with the tools, it is recommended to use a test bench, such as the one describe [here](testbench/testbench.md).
+In order to get the better precision and reproducibility with the shutter Lover, it is recommended to use a test bench, such as the one describe [here](testbench/testbench.md).